-Lists of Private Water Systems Contractors and Certified Laboratories
+Lists of Private Water Systems Contractors, Certified Laboratories, and Registered Water Haulers

 Anyone in the business of working on private water systems in Ohio must register with ODH as a Private Water Systems Contractor.
 Homeowners who wish to construct, alter or seal their private water systems are now required to register (without the bonding requirement) as of April 1, 2011.
 Click on the links to the left for more information.

 The 2015 lists of registered private water systems contractors can be found using the links below.
 The list is regularly updated, so please check back if you cannot find a contractor listed or call the private water systems program at 614-644-7558.